 Sue Griffin

-Vice President, Translational Haematology & Tumour Omics, Oncology Translational Research GSK
+Vice President - Translational Haematology & Tumour Omics, Oncology & Translational Research GSK

 Sue Griffin is Vice President of Translational Haematology and Tumour ‘Omics at GSK where she provides strategic leadership for haematology translational research, focusing on biomarker-driven research.
 Previously, she served as Executive Director, Immuno-Oncology Research Unit at GSK, where she led a global team supporting target identification/validation, preclinical portfolio progression, translational biology and clinical asset support for immuno-oncology and haematology.
 Earlier in her career, Sue was a Scientific Leader in Antibody Technologies, Biopharm Discovery, GSK, and a Senior Scientist at Horizon Discovery.
 She holds a PhD in haematology from the University of Cambridge and an MBiol in Molecular and Cellular Biology from the University of Bath.